David A. Sherman

 & Outreach

 I am fortunate to have personally contributed to enhancing the success of students through teaching, service, and mentorship in clinical, classroom, and laboratory settings.
-I have experience teaching in undergraduate and graduate level courses, including curriculum in Doctor of Physical Therapy degree programs, and have served on advisory boards in the Centers for Teaching and Learning at both the University of Toledo and Boston University.
 My leadership and teaching philosophy focuses on leveraging an inclusive and open environment to foster intellectual curiosity, critical appraisal, and synthesis of complex and diverse knowledge.
 Further, I believe a classroom needs to be innovative, multi-faceted, inter-disciplinary, and collaborative.

 Mentors & Collaborators